FormShantonu/NodeJs/node_interview_note.md

 ## Rabit MQ ##

-> Why we use rabit MQ instead of building a custom queue system with Node.js?
+> Why do we use rabit MQ instead of building a custom queue system with Node.js?

 Using RabbitMQ is generally preferred because it is a battle-tested, reliable, and feature-rich solution for message queuing.
 A custom-built Node.js queue can be useful for simple or highly specific needs but often lacks the robustness, scalability, and features that RabbitMQ provides out of the box.

-> What is server less?
+> What is server-less?

 Serverless computing is a cloud computing execution model that allocates machine resources on an as-used basis.
 In simpler terms, it means you can build and run applications without having to worry about managing any servers.
 You simply upload your code and let someone else handle the infrastructure.